 Before retirement arrives, the less debt you have the better.
 Paying off debt entirely isn’t possible for everyone, but the less you owe the more you’ll pay out.
-This applies to credit cards as much as it does your home and vehicle.
+This applies to credit cards as much as it does to your home and vehicle.

 The NewRetirement Retirement Planner will let you see what happens to your finances with and without debt.
-It can be pretty interesting to model your own situations and experiment with different debt repayment plans.
+It can be pretty interesting to model your own situation and experiment with different debt repayment plans.

 Living on Social Security without any other income may make it impossible to do everything you want.
 However, retirement is an excellent time to take stock of what you have and what you want — you may just need to prioritize your wants.

-If you know what is most important to you, you can set goals and figure out a way to achieve your number one priority…
+If you know what is most important to you, you can set goals and figure out a way to achieve your number one priority.

 It is very useful to get a clear understanding of exactly:

+The NewRetirement Planner can help you find your path to financial confidence.
 Knowing exactly what you have and exactly what you need can enable you to make it all work.

 Documenting your expenses might also help you see services you can cut.
 Do you need all those cable channels?
-Can you add milk to plain coffee instead of ordering a latte?
+Can you add milk to plain coffee instead of ordering a latte?.

-And, here are 20 more ways to cut retirement costs.
+Here are 20 more ways to cut retirement costs.

-There are quite a few programs to help low income seniors.
+There are quite a few programs to help low-income seniors.
 Research indicates that only 25 percent of eligible seniors apply for benefits that are available.

-Explore some of the low income options.
+Explore some of the low-income options.

-Some retirees spend more in their lifetime on out of pocket healthcare costs than they earn in Social Security.
+Some retirees spend more in their lifetime on out-of-pocket healthcare costs than they earn in Social Security.
 You can do a lot to cut those costs by staying healthy and by choosing Supplemental Medicare Coverage carefully.

 Shopping around for the best supplemental Medicare plan should be done every year.
 Plans change.
 Your health needs change.

 Traditional retirement advice just isn’t feasible for a lot of Americans, but living off Social Security alone really is possible.
 It’s all in how you approach it.
-The overarching themes cutting expenses and living modestly.
+The overarching themes are cutting expenses and living modestly.